How to File an EEOC Retaliation Complaint

 Retaliation is also prohibited when you request a reasonable accommodation based on religion or disability or oppose a practice you believe to be unlawful discrimination.
 Opposition, however, is not protected if it involves actions that interfere with your job performance enough to render you ineffective or illegal activities such as acts or threats of violence.

-If you have faced retaliation, you can file a complaint with the EEOC.
+If you have faced retaliation that has violated your right to equal employment opportunity, you can file a complaint with the EEOC.
 In most cases, you have 180 days to file.
 An employment lawyer can assist you during this process.

 Where to File a Retaliation Complaint